Hermitage Museum: Origins: Catherine's collection

 Catherine acquired the best collections offered for sale by the heirs of prominent collectors.
-In 1769, she purchased Brühl's collection, consisting of over 600 paintings and a vast number of prints and drawings, in Saxony.
-Three years later, she bought Crozat's collection of paintings in France with the assistance of Denis Diderot.
+In 1769, she purchased Heinrich von Brühl's collection, consisting of over 600 paintings and a vast number of prints and drawings, in Saxony.
+Three years later, she bought Pierre Crozat's collection of paintings in France with the assistance of Denis Diderot.
 Next, in 1779, she acquired the collection of 198 paintings that once belonged to Robert Walpole in London followed by a collection of 119 paintings in Paris from Count Baudouin in 1781.
-Catherine's favorite items to collect were believed to be engraved gems and cameos.
-At the inaugural exhibit of the Hermitage, opened by Charles, Prince of Wales in November 2000, there was an entire gallery devoted to representing and displaying Catherine's favorite items.
+Catherine's favourite items to collect were believed to be engraved gems and cameos.
+At the inaugural exhibit of the Hermitage, opened by Charles, Prince of Wales in November 2000, there was an entire gallery devoted to representing and displaying Catherine's favourite items.
 In this gallery her cameos are displayed along with cabinet made by David Roentgen, which holds her engraved gems.
-As the symbol of Minerva was frequently used and favored by Catherine to represent her patronage of the arts, a cameo of Catherine as Minerva is also displayed here.
-This particular cameo was created for her by her daughter-in-law, the Grand Duchess Maria Fyodorovna.
+As the symbol of Minerva was frequently used and favoured by Catherine to represent her patronage of the arts, a cameo of Catherine as Minerva is also displayed here.
+This particular cameo was created for her by her daughter-in-law, the Grand Duchess Maria Feodorovna.
 This is only a small representation of Catherine's vast collection of many antique and contemporary engraved gems and cameos.

 View of the Palace Embankment by Karl Beggrov, 1826.
-The Old Hermitage is in the middle of the painting.
+The Old Hermitage is in the centre of the painting.

 The collection soon overgrew the building.
 In her lifetime, Catherine acquired 4,000 paintings from the old masters, 38,000 books, 10,000 engraved gems, 10,000 drawings, 16,000 coins and medals, and a natural history collection filling two galleries, so in 1771 she commissioned Yury Felten to build another major extension.
 The neoclassical building was completed in 1787 and has come to be known as the Large Hermitage or Old Hermitage.
 Catherine also gave the name of the Hermitage to her private theatre, built nearby between 1783 and 1787 by the Italian architect Giacomo Quarenghi.
 In London in 1787, Catherine acquired the collection of sculpture that belonged to Lyde Browne, mostly Ancient Roman marbles.
 Catherine used them to adorn the Catherine Palace and park in Tsarskoye Selo, but later they became the core of the Classical Antiquities collection of the Hermitage.
 From 1787 to 1792, Quarenghi designed and built a wing along the Winter Canal with the Raphael Loggias to replicate the loggia in the Apostolic Palace in Rome designed by Donato Bramante and frescoed by Raphael.